gaoxx844/Default-Risk-Prediction/README.md

 Therefore, based on the information we have for each applicant, will this person be able to repay the loan on time?
 Try out classification prediction using the data we have.

+To get access on dataset, please contact me at gaoxx844@umn.edu.